Magyartanulas/magyartanulas.github.io/dative_possession.md

 * I gave a book to the boy.
 (The boy is the indirect object).
 * Mother cooked food for us.
 (The pronoun us is the indirect object).
-* Did you send a letter to Joe?
+* Did you write a letter to Joe?
 (Joe is the indirect object).

 ### Vowel Harmony & Examples